Filip Đuričić: Loan moves

 With a limited playing time throughout the 2013–14 season, Đuričić moved to Mainz 05 on a one-year loan on 23 July 2014, with the option to make the move permanent for €12.5 million.
 He made his debut at Mainz on 15 August 2014 in a DFB-Pokal match against Chemnitzer FC.
 On 2 February 2015, Đuričić moved to Premier League club Southampton on loan until the end of the season.
 On 25 January 2016, he joined Belgian club Anderlecht on loan until June.

 Italy

 After initially joining Sampdoria on loan until the end of the 2016–17 season in summer 2016, Đuričić signed permanently in January 2017.
 His contract with Sampdoria expired in summer 2018.

 In late June 2018, Đuričić signed a four-year contract with Sassuolo.
 In October 2019, his form improved under coach Roberto De Zerbi, scoring a goal in a 4–3 loss against Inter Milan on 20 October.
 Five days later, in a 1–0 victory against Hellas Verona.

 On 1 August 2022, Đuričić returned to Sampdoria on a two-year contract with an option to extend.

 Panathinaikos

 In June 2023, Đuričić signed a two-year contract with Super League Greece club Panathinaikos.
+The team announced the end of their collaboration at 12/06/2026.

+APOEL FC

+24 July 2026: APOEL announced an agreement in principle with Serbian attacking midfielder Filip Duricic.
+The experienced international, who has played for Heerenveen, Benfica, Mainz 05, Southampton, Anderlecht, Sampdoria, Sassuolo and Panathinaikos, was set to join the club's pre-season training camp in the Netherlands to undergo medical and fitness tests before completing the transfer.